wannieman98/RandWireNN/README.md

 This is an Unofficial implementation of: [Randomly Wired Neural Network](https://arxiv.org/abs/1904.01569)(In Progress).
 ![](misc./network.png)

+### Progress

+* Currently training on VOC dataset with ~50% mean Accuracy Precision score.
+  * Trained on lr = 0.05, epoch = 50, small regime, C = 78, graph type = WS, k = 4, p = 0.75

 ### Project Overview

 In this project, I am going to implement one of the image classification model generated using one of the state-of-the-art NAS method.

-## Progress

-* Currently training on VOC dataset with ~50% mean Accuracy Precision score.
-  * Trained on lr = 0.05, epoch = 50, small regime, C = 78, graph type = WS, k = 4, p = 0.75

 ##### NAS (Computer Vision)